 For all routes after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a Pisco sour.
 Your evening is then free for the last night of your adventure.

 - Tickets are only valid only for one entry, that means that travellers cannot leave the site and re-enter as in the past.

 - Once travellers begin on a chosen circuit (out of 3) they cannot walk backwards and once they finish the circuit they must leave the site.
 They cannot explore afterwards.

 - The two allotted times to visit are 6am-12pm and 12-4.30pm

-These new regulations affect how much time our travellers can spend in Machu Picchu.
-In the past, after a 1-2.5 hour tour passengers could stay longer to explore the site unguided, this is not possible anymore.
-There is an option for travellers to explore the upper part of Machu Picchu (Sun Gate and Inka Bridge) before their guided tour starts (so about 2 hours before meeting the guide).
+There may be an option for travellers to explore the upper part of Machu Picchu (Sun Gate and Inka Bridge) before their guided tour starts (so about 2 hours before meeting the guide).
 Your leader will provide more information on what the group options are at the welcome meeting.

 Enjoy free time to delve deeper into all Cusco has to offer.
 Those with weary legs may want to simply grab a coffee from a cafe at Plaza de Armas and do some people-watching.

 The Manos Unidas cafe is a great choice for a meal.
 In addition to serving up delicious food, this central pizzeria also provides vocational training to young adults with intellectual and developmental disabilities.
 For those who can't get enough active adventure, the hills that surround Cusco are well-suited for some mountain biking.
 Ask your tour leader for advice on optional activities and how to make the most of your free day.